Introduction

 Postgraduate study is not required, although a vocational course in advertising is recommended, especially if your degree is in a field unrelated to advertising.

-You must be well-versed in the structure and content of the desired language, as well as the numerous language styles that appeal to diverse target markets.
+You must be well-versed in the structure and content of the desired language and the numerous language styles that appeal to diverse target markets.

-Furthermore, knowledge of media production, communication, and dissemination techniques and processes, as well as the ideas and methods for displaying, promoting, and selling items or services, is beneficial.
+Furthermore, knowledge of media production, communication, and dissemination techniques and processes and the ideas and methods for displaying, promoting, and selling items or services is beneficial.

 Furthermore, marketing strategy and tactics across print and digital media, current trends in product display and sales approaches, and concepts and processes for offering customer and personal services are in great demand.